-Starting in June through mid-September, the City of Fort Lupton will spray for mosquitoes on Tuesdays and Thursdays from 6-11pm.
+Starting in June through mid-September, the City of Fort Lupton will spray for mosquitoes on Thursdays from 6-11pm.
 Spraying will not occur on rainy or windy days.
 If you do not wish for your area to be sprayed, please call City Hall at 720-466-6112 and we will make every effort possible to avoid spraying your area.
+The spraying truck will be using Aqua-Kontrol 30-30 Concentrate.

 Mosquitoes are not only a nuisance, they also present potential health hazards to humans and animals.
 There are positive steps you the homeowner can take to reduce this menace, since many generations of mosquitoes can breed right in your own yard.